 - Becoming a Bar and Bat Mitzvah is celebrated as part of our Shabbat Service.
 All guidelines for honors on Shabbat also apply to the Bar and Bat Mitzvah ceremony.

 Birth of a child

 Jewish tradition celebrates the birth of new babies with certain rituals for the family and the community.
 At The Jewish Center, these rites of passage apply to all children born to a Jewish mother or a child who has converted to Judaism through a process acceptable to our Rabbis.
-Conversion at The Jewish Center for an infant requires boys to have a Brit Milah and for all babies to be taken to a mikvah supervised by one of our Rabbis.
+Conversion at The Jewish Center for an infant requires boys to have a Brit Milah and for all babies to be taken to a mikvah supervised by Rabbi Feldman.

-Brit Milah (circumcision) for baby boys takes place on the 8th day either at home or in the synagogue.
+- Brit Milah (circumcision) for baby boys takes place on the 8th day either at home or in the synagogue.
 A mohel performs the ceremony and will coordinate parent participation.
 For more information or to contact our local mohel, please be in touch with Rabbi Feldman

 Becoming a Bar/Bat Mitzvah at the age of 13 marks the transition from childhood to adulthood by celebrating with family and friends on Shabbat at the synagogue.
 We welcome all parents to participate on the bimah at the points in the service that 1) marks their child becoming a Bar/Bat Mitzvah by presenting the Tallit at the beginning of the Torah service and reciting the Shehechyanu prayer; 2) their child is called to the Torah for their Bar or Bat Mitzvah aliyah; and 3) standing with their child before the Ark for the blessing from the Rabbis and Cantor.